Computing Isomorphisms between Products of Supersingular Elliptic Curves: Tools

-The following statement is a slight improvement of Kani's formula~\cite[Cor.~63]{KaniJacobian} for the degree of an isogeny between products of elliptic curves.
-This formula involves absolute values, and our improvement shows that they are in fact unnecessary.
+The following statement is a slight improvement of a formula due to Kani, for the degree of an isogeny between products of elliptic curves.
+Our formula from Proposition~\ref{prop:KaniDeg} reveals the sign of a quantity appearing in Kani's work ~\cite[Cor.~64]{KaniJacobian}.
 In the following statement, we use the convention that the zero morphism, that is not an isogeny, has degree $0$.